uclab-potsdam/scienceforukraine/public/pages/partners.md

 *   simply endorsing and disseminating information about the initative through their communication channels (e.g. with our banners)
 *   supporting us financially.

-If you would like to support #ScienceForUkraine and become our partner, please get in touch [via email](mailto:info@scienceforukraine.eu)
+If you would like to support #ScienceForUkraine and become our partner, please get in touch [via email](mailto:info@scienceforukraine.eu).

 ## International